-To perform Microsoft SharePoint item recovery, Veeam Explorer requires a Microsoft SQL Server that will be used as a staging system.
-On this staging system, Veeam Explorer creates temporary Microsoft SharePoint content databases by attaching restored content database files.
-Below are the requirements for staging server:
+To perform Microsoft SharePoint items recovery, Veeam Explorer requires a Microsoft SQL server to be used as a staging system.

-- The staging system must have the same or a later version of Microsoft SQL Server as the server that hosts restored Microsoft SharePoint content databases.
-For example, if the Microsoft SharePoint server uses Microsoft SQL Server 2008, then the staging system can run Microsoft SQL Server 2008 or later.
+- A staging system must have the same or later version of Microsoft SQL Server that hosts restored Microsoft SharePoint databases.

-- SQL Server included in Microsoft SQL Server Failover Cluster cannot be used as a staging system.
+- Microsoft SQL Server that is included in Microsoft SQL Server Failover Cluster cannot be used as a staging system.

 - Nodes participating in AlwaysOn Availability Groups are supported.
 However, using Availability Group Listeners as staging servers is not recommended.

-To be able to work with remote BLOB stores (RBS) of the SharePoint content database, make sure that you have your remote BLOB store virtualized on the corresponding platform (VMware or Hyper-V).
-Also, make sure that it is either included in the SharePoint backup created by Veeam Backup & Replication (for automated discovery), or stored on the local machine running Veeam Explorer and staging SQL server (for manual discovery).
+A BLOB store must either be included in the SharePoint backup created by Veeam Backup & Replication or Veeam Agent for Microsoft Windows (for automated discovery) or stored on a local machine running Veeam Explorer (for manual discovery).

 Make sure the staging SQL Server configuration meets the following requirements:

-- FILESTREAM should be enabled on the database server, and filestream settings should be enabled at database level, as described in Microsoft documentation:
+- FILESTREAM must be enabled on a database server, as described in the following articles:

-- RBS Client Library should be installed on the database server.
-For Microsoft SQL Server 2014 and later, the Remote Blob Store setup is included in the installation media; for other versions you can use corresponding Microsoft SQL Server Remote Blob Store setup package (RBS.msi) available at Microsoft website:
+- RBS Client Library must be installed on the database server.
+For Microsoft SQL Server 2014 and later, the Remote Blob Store setup is included in the installation media.
+For other versions you can use the corresponding Microsoft SQL Server Remote Blob Store installation package (RBS.msi) available at the Microsoft website: